 One of these people was Sumeesha, a young mother of a two year old boy plagued by rectal bleeding since birth, desperate for someone to save the life of her son.
 She had been walking from her small village for 50 hours; exhausted, she begged the professor to perform life saving surgery on her son.
 It was high-risk surgery when performed by specialist paediatric surgeons and almost unthinkable given the paucity of suitable equipment and absence of trained professionals to deal with potential complications.

-Stunned by the decision to go ahead, I could barely bring myself to watch the almost savage nature in which surgical appliances more suited to a thirteen year old were used to attempt to remove a polyp, which would almost certainly lead to fatal bleeding in the not so distant future.
-I felt the professor was playing God and my conscience was unsettled.
+Stunned by the decision to go ahead, I could barely bring myself to watch surgical appliances more suited to a thirteen year old being used to attempt to remove a polyp, which would almost certainly lead to fatal bleeding in the not so distant future if left untreated.
+I felt there was an element of playing God and my conscience was slightly unsettled.

 I had to take a step back and ask ‘who am I to judge’.
 In scenarios such as this, which are all too common in the developing world, this poor mother has no other choice.
-She cannot afford the journey to the general hospitals in Kathmandu and certainly cannot afford the appropriate treatment once she has arrived there.
-She had no option but to place her son’s life in the hands of a neurosurgeon with no experience in the operation he was about to perform.
+She cannot afford the journey to the general hospitals in Kathmandu and certainly cannot afford the appropriate treatment if she were to arrive there.
+She had no option but to place her son’s life in the hands of a neurosurgeon with no recent experience in the operation he was about to perform.